 - Introduction to Special Education (EDSE 401)

 - Characteristics of Students with Disabilities who Access the General Curriculum (EDSE 540)

-- Vocabulary, Comprehension, and Written Expression for Students with Specific Learning Disabilities (EDSE 565)
+- Vocabulary, Text Comprehension & Written Expression for Students with Specific Learning Disabilities (EDSE 565)

 - Practicum I for Specialized Reading Instruction for Students with Specific Learning Disabilities (EDSE 566)

 - Practicum for Specialized Reading Instruction for Students with Specific Learning Disabilities (EDSE 567)